abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 <p style="margin-left: 10%;">- Practice meditation to connect with your true self</p>

-<br>I invite you to listen to Louise's heart-warming talk below for guidance:
+<br>I invite you to listen to Louise's heart-warming talk at the link below for more guidance:

 [https://youtu.be/MMTOZNL_Ybk](https://youtu.be/MMTOZNL_Ybk%22%20%5Cl%20%22-1)

+<p style="margin-bottom:-1%;margin-top:7%"><b><i> To love well </i></b></p>

-<br>I find the practice of loving oneself unconditionally to be an immensely valuable way of life, for that,  I have been in training  since my discovery of Louise’s teaching.
+ <p> I find the practice of loving oneself unconditionally to be an immensely valuable way of life, for that,  I have been in training  since my discovery of Louise’s teaching.
 Becoming expert at loving oneself has the potential to change the world.
 It is a path toward world peace.
 On a personal level, this skill and practice will turn every practitioner into an expert in love, and the many common puzzling questions of our time on love and relationship will become trivial common knowledge, for examples:

-Is this love?
+<i>Is this love?
 Does he/she love me?
 Is he/she right for me?
 Do I love her/him?
 Am I in love?
 Am I in a good relationship?
 Am I in a co-dependent relationship?
-Do I stay or leave?
+Do I stay or leave?</i>

 When someone does a good job at loving themself, they will have a first-hand experience of receiving love while at the same time, honing their skills in giving love.
 They will, later on, bring these skills into their close relationships, and will likely to succeed in making their close ones feel loved.
 With this process, everyone has the power to spread love all over the world, lifting civilization out of fear and power, into love and peace.

 Loving oneself unconditionally is a super power to transcend fear, guilt, shame, social coercion, that causes much of the suffering in a person’s life.
-As a wise person once said: “Pain is unavoidable, suffering is optional”
+As a wise person once said: “Pain is unavoidable, suffering is optional” </p>

 After all those great ideas, how about the work?